nataliesstewart/nataliesstewart.github.io/_posts/2022-09-07-the-moduli-space-of-weaves.md

 * A more general definition for weaves which respect an arbitrary group action.

-* The linking graph detects the unweave, equivariantly.
+* <a href="https://nataliesstewart.github.io/blog/chainmail-math/2023/03/17/linking-unweave.html">The linking graph detects the unweave</a>, equivariantly.

 The following are articles hopefully to come: